Welcome to ART 2021/2022

-If you would like to help us....we are presently running an Art club; we always appreciate help to set up or pack away!
+If you would like to help us....we will soon be running an Art club; we always appreciate help to set up or pack away!
 Or perhaps you are an artist and would like to talk to a group of children?
 Or maybe you would love to come in and help in our Art lessons.
 Please see one of us or speak to the office who can pass a message on.

 Links with the community...

 We have taken part in competitions from The John Hansard Gallery and Southampton Civic Center as well as other competitions.

 We have a link with Winchester University.
 Last year Paul Key came to visit Art club and visited Mrs Talbot (he taught her to be a teacher many year's ago!)
 That discussion led to fifteen students coming in to work with 90 of our year three children to create sculptures for a morning.
 We have a link with Regent's Park Community College and have had year nine pupils in to help with clay work in year three in previous years.

 Last year our work was displayed in Shirley Library and Mrs Talbot is really keen to get our work displayed elsewhere.
 If you have a link to a business or need our Art help, please let us know!

 How can I see my child's artwork?

 At Foundry Lane we really value the use of display around School to enable you to see what we do and celebrate the children's achievements.
 Year six have recently produced some amazing moving people collages that they have displayed outside their classrooms with their very own interpretation of poppies for Remembrance day.
 Mrs Talbot's year five art group have displayed their work up on two display boards and Art club on one display board along the top corridor.
 Year two and three often display their Art in the new building.
 Also scroll down on this website to see lots of examples of our Art.